codewars/docs/content/concepts/kata/translations.md

 After a translation is published, the translator is advised to post a comment in the kata discourse with a link to their translation fork labelled as **Suggestion**.
 This will notify other users about the fact and it will be easier for others to find such pending translations.

-**NOTE:** kata authors and users with appropriate privileges are able to add new language versions directly within the kata editor.
+**NOTE:** kata authors and users with appropriate privileges are able to add new translations directly within the kata editor.
 This approach is strongly discouraged for the following reasons:

-- such language versions cannot be properly reviewed before it's published so it misses the opportunity for bugs and issues to be found by reviewers,
+- such translations cannot be properly reviewed before it's published so it misses the opportunity for bugs and issues to be found by reviewers,
-- maintenance of a language version created this way is difficult because it cannot be improved by forking.
+- maintenance of a translation created this way is difficult because it cannot be improved by forking.
 It can be changed only with the kata editor which is available only to power users.

 ### Reward